ales002/deterministic-modeling-project/README.md

 # deterministic-modeling-project

-Optimizing the location of heaters to optimize the temperature inside the house.
+Optimizing the placement of heaters to optimize the temperature inside the house.